CreasolTech/domoticz-hyundai-kia/README.md

 Actually 30 devices will be created, using your language: English, Italian, Dutch, Swedish, Hungarian, Polish and French are supported, now, but if you want to contribute, just fetch the translation.txt file, add for each line the translation in your language, and send by email to linux AT creasol dot it.

-This plugin can be installed typing the following commands from a shell: instead of installing the plugin, (penultimate command),  **it's possible to use Python Plugin Manager or Python Plugins Manager** which also permit to update plugin easily or even automatically:
+This plugin can be installed typing the following commands from a shell: instead of installing the plugin, (penultimate command),  **it's possible to use Python Plugin Manager or Python Plugins Manager** which also permit to update plugin easily or even automatically.

 # Features
 * It's possible to configure 2 polling intervals, to limit accesses to the cloud (Kia Europe limit is 200 accesses/day): a standard interval, a shorter interval when driving (to track battery and position/speed), and a longer interval during the night computed as 4x polling interval, max 120 minutes).
 The polling interval while charging is computed as interval_driving * 2.